Sister Care Seminar in Trinidad “Part of God’s Master Plan”

 Virginia Mennonite Missions, Virginia Mennonite Women, and Latin American Women Theologians partnered with Mennonite Women USA to offer this seminar.
 Former VMMissions staff person, Gloria Lehman, attended the seminar; she and Galen provided support and encouragement for this event.

-(l to r) Rhoda Keener, Marsha Ragoonath, Carolyn Heggen, co-leaders of the seminar.
+(Left to right) Rhoda Keener, Marsha Ragoonath, Carolyn Heggen, co-leaders of the seminar.